HeyCLI/heyCLI_client/README.md

 ## how to install

-Just download the sh file from this repo
+From your terminal, download the sh file from this repo

 ```
 curl -o heycli_client.sh https://raw.githubusercontent.com/HeyCLI/heyCLI/main/heycli_client.sh